 We have a bit of a kerfuffle going on in our little town of Sioux Falls.
 It concerns a recent decision of our school board to maintain that all children must recite the Pledge of Allegiance (allegiance, by the way, has its origin of meaning bound to Anglo-French legaunce, namely the loyalty of a liege to his lord).
 A similar bill is now being introduced in Pierre, right now, during our state’s legislative session, regulating that time must be made every day for the Pledge to be said.

-You can imagine all the feathers flying; the Vets’, the atheists’, the libertarians’, the conservatives’, the liberals’….and those at the dinner table of the Nesiba-Madsens.
+You can imagine all the feathers flying; the Vets’, the atheists’, the libertarians’, the conservatives’, and the ‘liberals.’

 Because three years ago, on her own, when she was seven, Else (whose middle name, by the way, is my grandmother’s first) announced that she had decided to refuse to say the Pledge.